OWASP/wrongsecrets/README.md

 If you want to dev without a Vault instance, use the `without-vault` profile to do your development.

 Want to push a container?
 See `.github/scripts/docker-create-and-push.sh` for a script that generates and pushes all containers.
+Do not forget to rebuild the app before composing the container